 - Management of chronic conditions like diabetes, asthma, COPD, blood pressure and heart disease

-Refer to our Patient Information section on our website regarding fees for this service.
+Refer to our Patient Information section on our website for a list of our Telehealth fee schedule.

 This fact sheet outlines how you can get your medicine if you are confined to home due to COVID-19.

 Victoria Harbour Medical Centre is now electronic prescription (ePrescription or eRx) enabled.
 If you are registered with Medicare or DVA, your GP will now be able to deliver an electronic prescription to you via email or to your smart phone as a SMS.
 You will receive a unique QR barcode known as a “token”.
 A “token” is not a legal prescription, but it can be used by an authorised dispensing pharmacy to unlock the legal prescription.
 Electronic prescriptions are not mandatory; you still have choice to receive either an electronic or a paper prescription from your GP (but not both).
 Electronic prescriptions comply with all relevant Commonwealth and State and Territory privacy, digital security and legislation requirements.
 Click here for a RACGP fact sheet about electronic prescriptions.

 The Home Medicines Service is available for people in home isolation and for vulnerable patient groups who wish to limit their potential exposure to COVID-19 in the community.
 This service supports the use of home medicines delivery options available through pharmacies enabling patients to have their Pharmaceutical Benefits Scheme (PBS) and Repatriation Pharmaceutical Benefits Scheme (RPBS) prescriptions delivered to their home.
 For information about the Home Medicines Service click on this fact sheet.

 This service has now ceased.